andrei-pmbcn/faith/src/encounter/README.md

 TODO check all links

 # Social Encounter Engine
-The social encounter engine is a non-violent combat-like turn-based RPG encounter engine meant to simulate social conflicts, such as debates, trials before a judge, religious evangelization, pleas for one party to spare another party's life or other kinds of acts of persuasion.
-With some tinkering, the  engine can accommodate other forms of conflict such as hacking, as well as normal combat.
-The engine aims to provide a whole host of different kinds of gameplay that would be impossible to deliver in a standard, combat-focused RPG.
+The social encounter engine is a turn-based RPG encounter engine that can simulate combat but is meant to primarily simulate social conflicts, such as debates, trials before a judge, religious evangelization, pleas for one party to spare another party's life or other kinds of acts of persuasion.
+The engine is both powerful and generic and can simulate any kind of action you can think of.
+Want an action that increases the energy (if your game even has an energy stat) of three targets, but only if one of them is an enemy?
+Go for it.
+You can even do things like research abilities and reveal the opposing team's hidden stats during an encounter with this engine.

+You write the rules for your game and scenarios for your encounters in XML and load them into the engine, then run an encounter, input the orders for the characters on ech side, simulate turns and handle the game events that arise during these turns.
+The basics are easy to pick up (see the tutorial), while there are many intricacies for advanced users to learn.

+The engine does not simulate spatial locations, so you can't calculate things like splash damage from fireballs or loud shouting.
+It also doesn't allow for the scenery of the encounter to be used (e.g. overturning table or chair objects) as it is primarily focused on social encounters.
+Still, most turn-based JRPGs could easily be simulated by it.

+At the core of the engine is the distinction between 'actions', which are preformed by characters, and 'arguments' (as in, elements of persuasion), which are created by characters.
+Once created, arguments continuously take effect, for instance by decreasing a 'conviction' property of targeted charcters on the opposing team, and they grow in power during the turns when characters work to _develop_ them.
+They can have their own properties;
+in the game Faith of the Apostles, they have a property called 'relevance' among others, which acts like hit points and continously goes down.
+Thus, arguments behave somewhat like summons in standard RPGs.
+If you want to create a standard RPG with this engine, you can skip arguments and their counterpart, boosters, altogether.

-The way the social encounter engine works is straightforward: there are rules for different kinds of encounters, the kinds of actions that can be performed within them, the kinds of arguments that can be created in them etc. The engine makes no assumptions about what properties you give your characters, arguments etc, although it's customary for them to have at least a 'conviction' stat (the equivalent of hit points) and an 'energy'
+The way the social encounter engine works is straightforward: there are rules for different kinds of encounters, the kinds of actions that can be performed within them, the kinds of characters that can be present in them etc. The engine makes no assumptions about what properties you give your characters, arguments etc, although it's customary for them to have at least a 'conviction' stat (the equivalent of hit points) and an 'energy'